lewkevin6/4900/README.md

 I experimented with creating a neural network for my app.
 I ended up keeping the model from version_4 because the SVN generalized better.
 Im sure I can fine tune this model even more to make it out perform the SVN, but for now, I will keep using the SVN from file 4.

-# Most up to date app conists of "version_4" file + app.py
+# Most up to date app consists of "version_4" file + app.py